Linyi Shandong, China Travel Guide

 If you arranged a private transfer, confirm pick-up details and timing with your chauffeur or service provider.

-Reconfirm flight or train times and allow extra travel time to the airport or station.
+Reconfirm flight or train times and allow extra time it takes to get to the airport or station.